 Bumble caught on like wildfire

-Taking the lessons in field marketing learned from launching Tinder, Wolfe and her small team relentlessly pushed the app into public awareness.
+Taking the lessons in field marketing learned from launching Tinder, Wolfe and her small team relentlessly pushed the dating app into public awareness.
 From a balloon-covered building to walking the streets with branded stickers, they never missed an opportunity to catch the interest of a potential new user.
 Although the industry experts were heavily skeptical about its premise and ability to succeed, Bumble defied all expectations in the online dating industry.